kaz-utashiro/greple/README.md

     choose from 7bit-jis (jis), euc-jp or shiftjis (sjis).
 Multiple code can be supplied using multiple option or combined code names with space or comma, then file encoding is guessed from those code sets.
-    Use encoding name \`guess' for automatic recognition from default code list which is euc-jp and 7bit-jis.
+    Use encoding name `guess` for automatic recognition from default code list which is euc-jp and 7bit-jis.
 Following commands are all equivalent.